justincoon/ooverlap/docs/fspec/fspec.md

 ###Scheduling an Event
 ![Scheduling an Event] (https://github.com/umass-cs-326/team-undefined/blob/master/docs/fspec/images/scheduling_frames.png)
 **Edit:** The UI of this selection changed dramatically for the final version.
 Now, all you have to do is click the "Schedule an Event" button on your personal profile.
-This prompts a from asking for...
+This prompts a form which asks for...
 - Name of Event
 - Length of Event
 - Person you want to Schedule With